Success to the Successful

 First Next Steps

-A superior architecture framework that starts more slowly needs protected space, a guaranteed baseline budget, and a longer evaluation delay before it is judged against an established but short-lived framework.
+An architecture approach that starts more slowly but has higher long-term potential needs protected space, a guaranteed baseline budget, and a longer evaluation period before it is judged against an established short-term approach.

 How to Recognize the Pattern with Confidence